 Kym is also one of the admin team and keynote speakers behind the highly regarded Keeping Early Years Unique Facebook group, a vastly growing support network with a membership of more than 45,000, created for those wishing to develop child-led, play based learning further in their schools and settings.

 Kym sits on the editorial board of Early Years Educator magazine.
 As well as contributing articles for professional journals such as this she has co-authored a number of books including the widely acclaimed publication 'A Place to Learn' which has sold extensively both in this country and overseas.

 In 2013 Kym was commissioned by the Department for Education as an external moderator for the EYFS Profile and has sat on working parties responsible for the development of materials linked to the Profile.
 She has also been involved in two All Party Parliamentary Groups; those for Conception to Age Two, and for Parents and Families.

 She has appeared in a variety of short educational and parenting films, for Teachers TV, Ladybird books and Parentchannel.tv and has advised film companies on educational content.

 In 2014 she was commissioned by a Children’s Centre Board to research, write and appear in ‘The Power of Parents,’ a short film for parents focusing on the importance of tuning into babies.

-Kym works nationally and internationally, providing consultancy, training, workshops and keynote speeches on a number of subjects related to early years, but is especially passionate about children leading their own learning and how adults can best support this.
+Kym provides consultancy, training, workshops and keynote speeches on a number of subjects related to early years, but is especially passionate about the quality of relationships and interactions children receive from the adults in their lives.